-In calculating the top universities in Asia, the Times Higher Education Asia University Rankings 2017 use the same 13 performance indicators as the THE World University Rankings, but they are recalibrated to reflect the attributes of Asia’s institutions.
+The Times Higher Education Asia University Rankings 2019 use the same 13 performance indicators as the THE World University Rankings, but they are recalibrated to reflect the attributes of Asia’s institutions.

-Singapore is home to the continent’s best university for the second year in row – the National University of Singapore – while Japan is the most-represented nation in the list for the first time in three years, boasting 69 universities.
+China is home to the continent’s best university for the first time as Tsinghua University overtakes the National University of Singapore, while Japan is once again the most-represented nation in the list, boasting 103 institutions, up from 89 last year.

 To raise your university’s global profile with Times Higher Education, please contact email@example.com

 To unlock the data behind THE’s rankings, and access a range of analytical and benchmarking tools, contact firstname.lastname@example.org

 |rank order||Rank||Name||Node ID|